Is My Rug Too Small?

 Use Small Rugs to Make One Big Rug

 This is not so much advice on how to use a small rug as it is how to use many small rugs.
-If you are after a maximalist design, or you just like the idea of a visually busy floor, a hodgepodge of small rugs is a fun and unexpected way to decorate your room.
+If you are after a maximalist design, or you just like the idea of a visually busy floor space, a hodgepodge of small rugs is a fun and unexpected way to decorate your room.

 Be sure to read our guide to rug layering so you know how to select the right types of rugs for this sort of project.
 Lower-pile rugs will help you to avoid tripping hazards and a pad will help your rugs from slipping and sliding all over the place.